-Bonds still have a big role to play in your portfolio
+Bonds still have a big role to play in portfolios

 KEY TAKEAWAYS

-• Despite a rough first half of 2022, bonds still have an important role to play in your portfolio, offering potential income, diversification, and capital preservation.
+• With the highest interest rates in 22 years, bonds still have an important role to play in your portfolio, offering potential income, diversification, and capital preservation.

 • 20 years after iShares launched the first bond ETFs, investors are increasingly turning to bond ETFs as a low-cost, efficient way to customize their fixed income portfolios.